lcrespom/Modulator/README.md

 		- Prevent from connecting a control node to more than one destination
 		- Or else, modify the UI to support multiple destination nodes
 	- Portamento
-	- Polyphonic synth via a graph clone per voice
-		- Should prevent edition or param change during poly mode
-		- Transparent cover CSS
-		- Create new Voice class to clone voice from Synth
-			- Eventually make Voice an API to load instruments from JSON
 	- Use Web Midi API to gather events from external midi Keyboard
 		- Play notes
 		- Associate external controls with selected node parameters